-Remembering all the houses and flats I’ve ever lived in, I realised that even in London, I could look out my bedroom window and see trees.
-The best places I’ve lived are the ones where I could lay in bed and watch the trees and the birds, and the changing seasons.
+When I remember all the houses and flats I’ve ever lived in, even in London, I could look out my bedroom window and see trees.
+The best places I’ve ever lived are the ones where I could lay in bed and watch the trees and the birds and the changing seasons.

 I was born and raised in a farming community in the Murray Mallee region of rural South Australia, and my heart will always be in the country, and when I’m not physically there, I yearn to return.
 These days home is the Clare Valley wine-growing region in South Australia.